Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Simulation Study

-Table \ref{table-multistudy-rv} reports the averages and standard deviations of the RV coefficients between estimated $\boldsymbol{\Sigma}_s$ and the simulation truth.
-We refer to Figure S7 for comprehensive results for $\boldsymbol{\Sigma}_s$ and Figures S8 and S9 for the RV coefficients of $\boldsymbol{\Phi}$ and $\boldsymbol{\Lambda}_s$, respectively.
-As before, CAVI estimates $\boldsymbol{\Sigma}_s$ with comparable accuracy to GS.
+We report the averages and standard deviations of the RV coefficients between estimated $\boldsymbol{\Sigma}_s$ and the simulation truth (\tablename~\ref{table-multistudy-rv}).
+We refer to \figurename~S7 for comprehensive results for $\boldsymbol{\Sigma}_s$ and \figurename s~S8--S9 for the RV coefficients of $\boldsymbol{\Phi}$ and $\boldsymbol{\Lambda}_s$, respectively.
+As before, CAVI estimates $\boldsymbol{\Sigma}_s$ with comparable accuracy to GS, ADVI, and ECM in most scenarios.
 In scenarios where the number of observations is small, CAVI is less accurate than GS.
-For example, when $P=100$ and $N_s=100$, CAVI has an average RV of $0.86$ compared to $0.93$ of the GS.
+For example, when $P=100$ and $N_s=100$, CAVI has an average RV of $0.85$ compared to $0.92$ of the GS.
 When the sample size increases, the average RV of CAVI is closer to GS.
-For example, when $P=500$ and $N_s=1,000$ CAVI as an average RV of $0.95$ compared to $0.99$ of the GS.
+For example, when $P=500$ and $N_s=1,000$ CAVI as an average RV of $0.96$ compared to $0.99$ of the GS.
 When both the sample and batch size are small, the SVI algorithms can present poor performance.
 When $N_s$ is low, the performance of SVI with a small batch size can be inferior to CAVI, especially in high dimensional settings.
 For example, with $P=5,000$ and $N_s=100$, the average RV of SVI-005 was $0.68$ while CAVI had an average RV of $0.86$.
 The difference between SVI and CAVI is much smaller with larger batch sizes---the RVs were comparable to CAVI for SVI-02 and SVI-05 across all 18 simulation scenarios.
 When $N_s>100$, SVI-005 presented an accuracy comparable with CAVI for all the considered values of $P$ and $S$.